For a certain equation, q is a function of p. If this equation in... | Channels for Pearson+

 Intro to Functions & Their Graphs - Online Tutor, Practice Problems & Exam Prep

 For a certain equation, q is a function of p.
-If this equation in question is 2q + 8p2 = 6 - 2p, evaluate q(5).
+If this equation in question is 2q + 3p = 16, evaluate q(5).

 For a certain equation, q is a function of p.
-If this equation in question is 2q + 8p2 = 6 - 2p, evaluate q(5).
+If this equation in question is 2q + 3p = 16, evaluate q(5).